HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 I really like this piece as it is an eyecatching element that gives off a 70's vintage feel.
 I am very happy with how realistic it turned out.

 I also made a few different art pieces to put on the walls as I didn't want to leave them bare.
 I created a shadow box with 3D butterflies inside.
 I also made wall art out of a stamp that I put a border on and a vintage sticker.
 I used a miniture frame that I aged with copper and black paint as it looked too new.
-I also made a vintage 50s clock out of colour pins.
+I also made a vintage 50s clock out of different coloured pins.

 ![Image](access4.jpg)
 (This is an image of all of the wall art.)